gilsonrusso/gilsonrusso/README.md

 ### Hi there 👋

+Hi my name is gilson.
+I'm passionate about technology.
+I'm currently finishing the faculty of management of information technology.
+I'm doing internship in the integrated center of command and control.
+At this point I develop front-end work using vue js framework.
+I'm studying the stack react and node js.
+I want to become a professional developer and be able to contribute to a better society!

 <!--
 **gilsonrusso/gilsonrusso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.